Have You a Tiger In Your Family?

 Unit : 4th Bn, 1/4th Bn

-Educated at Stoneygate School, Uppingham School, and University College (Oxford) (where he read Law and was a Cadet Sergeant in Officer Training Corps), Nathaniel Tarr became a solicitor in Leicester.
-He played Rugby Union for Oxford University, Leicester, Headingley, Richmond, and England (for whom he was capped four times, as a centre, thrice in 1908-09 and lastly in 1912).
+Educated at Stoneygate School, Uppingham School, and University College (Oxford) (where he read Law and was a Cadet Sergeant in Officer Training Corps), 'Frank' Tarr became a solicitor in Leicester.
+He played Rugby Union for Oxford University (awarded three Blues), Leicester, Headingley, Richmond, and England (for whom he was capped four times, as a centre, thrice in 1908-09 and lastly in 1913).
 He made 94 appearances for Leicester FC's 1st XV between 1906 and 1913, and scored 24 tries.
 He was commissioned 2nd Lieutenant into The Leicestershire Regiment on 1.10.1911, and he served in 4th Battalion (TF) at Leicester, being promoted Lieutenant in 1913.
-On the outbreak of the First World War he enlisted on 9 8.1914 and went to France in 1/4th Battalion on 2.3.1915.
+On the outbreak of the First World War he enlisted on 9 8.1914 and went to France with 1/4th Battalion on 2.3.1915.
 He was Killed in Action near Zillebeke in Belgium on 18.7.1915, aged 27.
-He is buried at Railway Dugouts Burial Ground, Zillebeke, Ieper (Ypres), West-Vlaanderen, Belgium.
+He is buried at Railway Dugouts Burial Ground, Zillebeke, Ieper (Ypres), West Flanders, Belgium.

 He is also remembered on the family headstone in Welford Road Cemetery, and on memorials at Leicester FC (Welford Road), Uppingham School, University College (Oxford) (where on the west wall of the Antechapel his name is among those on the stone memorial to members of the College killed in the First World War), Oxford University RFC, the Richmond Athletic Ground (Richmond FC), and at the RFU Museum at Twickenham (where his name is among 27 on a Memorial Board to England Rugby Internationals who fell in the First World War).